Santosh-Gupta/SpeedTorch/README.md

-#Are optimizers on CPU or GPU? do bench marking to/from optimizers.
+# Are optimizers on CPU or GPU? do bench marking to/from optimizers.
+Are optimizer weights float32 or float64

 # SpeedTorch